Riki-Student/HomeTest/README.md

 ## Description

 This project is a management system for a large health fund, designed to handle Corona records efficiently.
-It enables the health fund to maintain a comprehensive database of its members, allowing easy access, editing, and deletion of member records.
+It enables the health fund to maintain a comprehensive database of its members, allowing easy access, editing, adding and deletion of member records.
 Built with Node.js, React, and MySQL, the system provides a user-friendly interface for administrators to manage data related to Corona, ensuring timely and accurate record-keeping.

 ## Features